Henrikas-Kiupelis/timestar/API/v2/Customer.md

 Deletes an existing customer

 It will fail if:
+* HTTP 400; customer cannot be deleted because it is still used;
 * HTTP 404; no customer with provided id exists;

 Returns HTTP 200 OK if it succeeds